How Do I Achieve ADA Compliance on Drupal?

-Drupal modules are code that extends Drupal’s functionality and adds new features.
-You’re able to turn the functionality on by installing the module, and you can turn them off by uninstalling the module.
+Drupal modules consist of code that extends Drupal’s functionality.
+You’re able to turn the functionality on by installing the module, and you can turn it off by uninstalling the module.

-However, the more modules you install, the more time it takes to build pages on your site.
-That said, it is important to uninstall modules you don’t need.
+However, the more modules you install, the more time it takes to build and load pages on your site.
+It’s also important to uninstall modules you don’t need.